eipm/bioinformatics/README.md

 ```

 **Tip**: use the `:ro` option to mount read-only folders, e.g. `-v /path/to/local/folder/:/path/to/internal/folder:ro`

-### Transform BAM

-This image also include an utility called `transformBAM.sh` that will transform a BAM file by replacing IDs in the header.
-It will warn if changes need to occur in the content of the BAM file, e.g. the RG group.
-To use it, simply type `transformBAM.sh` and the usage will be displayed.

 ### Combine pindel VCFs
 This utility `combine_pindel_vcfs.sh` takes multiple pindel results and merge them [TBDs]